java.lang.Object

 getAddress(int x, int y)

-Computes the byte offset into the bytes array for the pixel at (x, y).
+Computes the index into the pixels array for the pixel at (x, y).

 Methods inherited from class java.lang.Object